trevp/tlslite/README.md

 authors, or placed under a BSD-style license.
 See the LICENSE file for details.

+Currently it is distributed under Gnu LGPLv2 license.

 Thanks to Edward Loper for Epydoc, which generated the API docs.

 3 Installation